Could emerging technology in the form of automatic emergency braking (AEB) and forward collision warning systems provide a cure?

 - Technology continues to be an ongoing distraction for drivers everywhere.
 This has been a major problem since the advent of the smartphone.

 We’re still a decade or more away from automated technology that could prevent most crashes, but AEB and forward collision warning systems are definitely a step in the right direction.
-If you’ve been injured in a collision with a truck, however, make sure you take immediate steps to protect your right to compensation.
+If you’ve been injured in a car or 18-wheeler accident, make sure you take immediate steps to protect your right to compensation through a personal injury lawsuit.
+Call the Baton Rouge motor vehicle accident attorneys at Joubert Law Firm at (225) 761-3822 or contact us online for a free initial consultation regarding your case